 Review Your ChexSystems Report

 Like most reports you see for the first time, your ChexSystems Report can seem confusing.
 But it’s laid out and organized surprisingly well.
 The report is comprised of eleven (11) major sections.
-Keep in mind, some sections will not appear on your report if there is no data to report.
+Keep in mind, some sections will not appear on your report if there are no data to report.

 1. Personal Information.